 Assertions may be used in different contexts and for different purposes.
 In run-time checking, assertions are traditionally used to express conditions which should hold at run-time.
 A usual example is to check that the value of a variable remains within a given range at a given program point.
-In declarative debugging [41], assertions have been used in order to replace the oracle by allowing the user expressing properties of the intended behaviour of the program [18,19,6].
-Assertions can also be used to express properties about the program to be checked at compile-time.
-An example of this are type declarations (e.g., [30,42], functional languages, etc.), which have been shown to be useful in debugging.
-Assertions have also been used to provide information to an optimizer in order to perform additional optimizations during code generation (e.g., [42], which also implements checking).
-Assertions have also been proposed as a means of providing additional information to the analyzer, which it can use both to increase the precision of the information it infers and/or to perform additional optimizations during code generation [45,43,32,31].
+In declarative debugging [35], assertions have been used in order to replace the oracle by allowing the user expressing properties of the intended behaviour of the program [17, 18, 6].
+Assertions can also be used to express properties about the program to be checked at compiletime.
+An example of this are type declarations (e.g., [24, 36], functional languages, etc.), which have been shown to be useful in debugging.
+Assertions have also been used to provide information to an optimizer in order to perform additional optimizations during code generation (e.g., [36], which also implements checking).
+Assertions have also been proposed as a means of providing additional information to the analyzer, which it can use both to increase the precision of the information it infers and/or to perform additional optimizations during code generation [39, 37, 26, 25].
 Also, assertions can be used to represent analysis output in source form and for communication between different modules of the compiler which deal with analysis information [8].

 The assertion language used in our framework has been designed with the aim of being useful in all the contexts mentioned above.
 With this objective in mind, we depart from previous proposals in allowing more general properties to be expressed.
 Each tool in each of the contexts will then use the properties which are relevant to it.
 Assertions are provided to specify the program points to which the properties are "attached."
 In this sense they work as schemas.
-Due to space limitations, we do not present here the complete assertion language, but rather we concentrate on a subset of it which suffices for illustrating the main concepts involved in compile-time and runtime checking of assertions.
-In particular, we will focus on predicate assertions rather than on program point assertions.
-Also for brevity, we will use only operational assertions, although the assertion language also includes declarative assertions (inmodel/outmodel).
-A more detailed description of the assertion language can be found in [36].

-Fig. 1.2.
-An example predicate definition with assertions
+Figure 2: An example predicate definition with assertions